Laurence Drivon School of Law

 Our goal is to develop the next generation of lawyers who protect the public interest, behave responsibly and ethically and leave this Institution knowing how to lawyer with practical and hands on experience.
 The classes are small and the professors available.
 There is more to being a lawyer than intellectual understanding.

 Humphreys graduates constitute a large network of respected attorneys and judges, especially in the many central California counties easily accessible to the school.
 The San Joaquin County Bar Association has honored the College with its Law Day Award for its extraordinary contribution to the legal community in the central valley.
 For information about Bar Examination passage rates, please view the statistics on the State Bar of California website here:

 Humphreys College Laurence Drivon School of Law is accredited by the Committee of Bar Examiners of the State Bar of California.
 The College is also accredited by the Western Association of Schools and Colleges, Accrediting Commission for Senior Colleges and Universities

 Practice in States Other than California

-Study at or graduation from this law school may not qualify a student to take the bar examination in other states or satisfy the requirements to practice law in other states.
-Therefore, if a student intends to seek admission to practice law in a state other than California, the student should contact the admitting authority in that state for information regarding the legal education requirements for admission to practice law.
+Study at, or graduation from, the Laurence Drivon School of Law may not qualify a student to take the Bar Examination or be admitted to practice law in jurisdictions other than California.
+A student who intends to seek admission to practice law outside of California should contact the admitting authority in that jurisdiction for information regarding its education and admission requirements.